A northerner with a love of travel, blue skies, photography, flowers and food.

 Study: Liverpool John Moores University, BA Media & Cultural Studies (Hons); CELTA (and a University of Lincoln Staff Award, does this count?).

-Previously: Post university, three years in Asia (travelling and teaching in Taiwan); a year in South America (travelling from top to bottom); four years in Lincoln working at the University (in the Advice Service) and on the weekend exploring (and eating) as much of the UK and Europe as possible.
+Previously: Post university, three years in Asia (travelling and teaching in Taiwan); a year in South America (travelling from top to bottom by land & before smart phone life); four years in Lincoln working at the University (in the Advice Service) and on the weekend exploring (and eating) as much of the UK and Europe as possible.
 After that, four years in Kuala Lumpur working at the British School of KL, eating endless rotai canai and wandering as often as possible despite the lack of pavements.

 Have lived: Manchester, Liverpool, Taiwan, Vietnam and Malaysia.